Last Updated: June 3, 2026

 Double-click on each resource to review the Standard Rates.

 First, assign the Video Studio Rental.
 We need the studio for 2 days.
 The Standard Rate for this resource is $900.
-Can you explain the cost?
+Can you explain the cost calculation?

-Next, we need 75 course materials, the Edit Studio for 3 days, and the Transcript Service 4 times.
+Next, we need 75 Course Materials, the Edit Suite for 3 days, and the Transcript Service 4 times.

-Then, filter for Cost resources.
+Then, filter for Cost resources in the Filter by: field.
 Assign the Lunch resource.
-We are budgeting $15 for each person, expecting 75 participants.
+We are budgeting $15 for each lunch and expecting 75 participants, so add those cost in the Cost field of the Assign Resources dialog box.

 Notice that the duration does not change, and no work has been calculated.